Backpacking in Utah

-Regardless of where you choose to hike, be cautious.
+Regardless of where you choose to hike, keep safety in mind and be cautious.
 Never hike alone, always tell your friends and family where you are going and when you plan to return.
 Always carry plenty of water in both the deserts and mountains.
 Bring a first-aid kit and a water filter.
 Be prepared to be truly self-reliant.
 It's a good idea to take more food and water than you think you'll need in the event you become stranded.
 Most importantly, have a safe, fun, and rewarding experience.

 Many professional guides offer hiking treks throughout Utah, including our fantastic National Parks and Wilderness Areas.
 Choose one of these backpacking destinations below and find your next extended outdoor adventure:

 Wasatch Range Backpacking